With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Learn MoreHope Network New Passages Behavioral Health Services is one of mental health facilities in Flint, Michigan, located at 1110 Eldon Baker Drive, 48507 zip code.
+Learn MoreHope Network New Passages Behavioral Health Services is a mental health facility in Flint, MI, located at 1110 Eldon Baker Drive, in the 48507 zip code.
 Hope Network New Passages Behavioral Health Services provides outpatient treatment and telemedicine/telehealth.
-Hope Network New Passages Behavioral Health Services provides dialectical behavior therapy, cognitive behavioral therapy and couples/family therapy to seniors 65 or older, young adults and children / adolescents.
+Hope Network New Passages Behavioral Health Services provides group therapy, psychotropic medication and couples/family therapy to seniors 65 or older, adults and children / adolescents.
 Hope Network New Passages Behavioral Health Services also supports people requiring dual diagnosis treatment and people with serious mental illness.
-Additional services provided at Hope Network New Passages Behavioral Health Services include court-ordered outpatient treatment, psychosocial rehabilitation services and integrated primary care services.
+Some other services available at Hope Network New Passages Behavioral Health Services include vocational rehabilitation services, family psychoeducation and integrated primary care services.

 Learn MoreOakland Psychological Clinic Pc is a mental health treatment center in Grand Blanc, MI, located at 10785 South Saginaw Street, Building E Suite A, 48439 zip code area.
 Oakland Psychological Clinic Pc provides outpatient treatment.
-Oakland Psychological Clinic Pc offers behavior modification, psychotropic medication and individual psychotherapy to seniors 65 or older, young adults and adults.
+Oakland Psychological Clinic Pc offers couples/family therapy, behavior modification and psychotropic medication to children / adolescents, seniors 65 or older and young adults.
 Additional services at Oakland Psychological Clinic Pc consist of court-ordered outpatient treatment.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.